dotoscat/chubasquero/README.rst

 * Create posts.
 * Edit posts.
 * Edit post metadata such as category or tags.
+* Convert a post to page and viceversa.
-* Add translations to posts.
+* Add translations to posts/pages.
 * Generate the site.
 * Preview the site.